Blendify/blender-manual/blender_docs/manual/render/materials/assignment.rst

 #.
 In Object Mode, apply the base material to the whole object.
 #.
 Create/select the second material (the whole object will change to this new material).
 #.
-In the Active Material box, re-select the base material.
+In the Active Material box, reselect the base material.
 #.
 Go to Edit Mode and Face Select (a new box appears above the Active Material box with Assign/Select/Deselect).
 #.
 Select the face/faces to be colored with the second material.
 #.
 In the Object Material Slots box, click the :kbd:`Plus` to create a new slot, and while this is still active,